lumenlearning/react-expandable-preview/README.md

 ####1.
 Expandable:
   - **Description**: This component is the base component for the expandable preview.
 Wrap everything in this.
   - **Props**:
-    - Custom Grid System:
+    - *Custom Grid System*:
       - react expandable preview contains a custom grid system to be as platform agnostic as possible.
 You can specify how many items you want per row based on the screen size by using the following props
         - `smallRowItemCount`:
           - Type: Number
           - Default: `1`
           - Description: for screens less than or equal to 640px wide
         - `mediumRowItemCount`:
           - Type: Number
           - Default: `2`
           - Description: for screens less than or equal to 1024px wide
         - `largeRowItemCount`
           - Type: Number
           - Default: `3`
           - Description: for screens less than or equal to 1440px wide
         - `xlargeRowItemCount`
           - Type: Number
           - Default: `4`
           - Description: for screens less than or equal to 1920px wide
         - `xxlargeRowItemCount`
           - Type: Number
           - Default: `5`
           - Description: for screens greater than 1920px wide

-    - Callbacks:
+    - *Callbacks*:
       - React Expandable Preview contains an event callback system that fires callbacks before, after or during* certain events.
 These callbacks can be accessed via props sent through the expandable component.
         - `beforePreviewOpen`:
           - Type: function
           - Description: This callback fires after a preview is clicked but before the preview displays itself.
         - `afterPreviewOpen`:
           - Type: function
           - Description: This callback fires after a preview has been displayed.
-      - *more callbacks coming soon*
+        - *more callbacks coming soon...*

 ####2.
 Item:
   - **Description**: This component is the individual item in the grid you want to display.
 Wrap your image or grid item in here.